 Criminal Record Expungements

 An expungement is the legal process for the removal and isolation of criminal records that are on file with the court, police department, law enforcement, prosecutor's office, probation department, and sheriff's department concerning a person's arrest, diversion, deferred disposition, conviction, or dismissal of an offense or crime within the criminal justice system or juvenile justice system.
-Mr. Bahadurian is an experienced criminal record expungment lawyer.
-Clients typically want to clear and expunge criminal records concerning an arrest and criminal charges, including felony crimes or misdemeanor offenses, disorderly persons offenses, petty disorderly person offenses, criminal convictions, deferred dispositions, pretrial intervention (PTI) program records, Conditional Discharge records, dismissed cases, and juvenile records.
-Mr. Bahadurian will first determine if the criminal record can be sealed or expunged under the law.
+Mr. Bahadurian is an experienced criminal record expungement lawyer.
+Expungement matters involve a petition to clear and expunge criminal records concerning an arrest and criminal charges, including felony crimes or misdemeanor offenses, disorderly persons offenses, petty disorderly person offenses, criminal convictions, deferred dispositions, pretrial intervention (PTI) program records, Conditional Discharge records, dismissed cases, and juvenile records.
+Mr. Bahadurian first determines if the criminal record can be sealed or expunged under the law.
 The expungement process may be an important tool for a person to obtain a job since a criminal record may prevent an employer from wanting to hire an otherwise qualified work applicant.
 When an order for expungement is granted, the arrest, conviction or dismissal, adjudication of juvenile delinquency, disposition, and any related proceedings are considered not to have occurred.
 The purpose of an expungement is to give a person a “fresh start.”

 This website contains attorney advertising to provide general information about this firm and services available.
 The information is not legal advice and does not form an attorney/client relationship.
 The indication of certain areas of practice does not imply that an attorney has been recognized or certified as a specialist in a particular field of law.
 Prior results do not guarantee a similar outcome.
 Results may vary depending on your particular facts and legal circumstances.
 Before making your choice of attorney, you should give this matter careful thought.
 The selection of an attorney is an important decision.
 If you feel the information here is inaccurate or misleading report same to the Committee on Attorney Advertising, Hughes Justice Complex, P.O.
 Box 037, Trenton, New Jersey 08625.